ansys/pyaedt/doc/source/Resources/Contributing.rst

 3. Test it.
 Because Python is an interperted language, if it's not tested, it's probably broken.
 At the minimum, include a unit test for each new feature within the ``tests`` directory.
 Ensure that each new method, class, or function has reasonable (>90% coverage).

-4. Do not include any data sets for which a license is not available or commercial use is prohibited.
+4. Do not include any datasets for which a license is not available or commercial use is prohibited.

 5. Review our Code of Conduct.